-The Captain will dedicate a portion of the meeting to discuss Training and Education.
+The Captain will dedicate a portion of the meeting to discuss Citizen Complaints against Officers and Non-Sworn Members.

 How to Join SFPD's Virtual Community Meetings

 Participating in the SFPD's Community Meetings is one of the best ways San Francisco community members can engage in community policing. interact with local SFPD station leadership, and stay updated on crime trends and police activities.